 Classical conditioning (aka Associative Learning, Pavlovian conditioning) – When an animal learns to associate two things that go together e.g. when a dog’s repeatedly hears a metronome and then food is presented to him, he forms an association between the metronome and food.
 He “reacts to the signal in the same way as if it were food: no distinction can be observed between the effects produced on the animal by the sounds of the beating metronome and showing it real food” (Pavlov, 1927, p.
 22).
 Note that salivation in response to the metronome or food is an involuntary response.
 Another example is when a trained hunting dog hears the sound of gunfire, he associates that sound with birds, and upon hearing the gunfire he demonstrates excited behaviors such as lifting his head, eyes widening and increased heart rate, in anticipation of the birds to follow.

-Clear – Area that is free of target odor.
-When a handler determines that his dog has finished searching an area and no target odor is present, he says “clear” to communicate that to the judge and stop the timer’s clock.
+Clear – An area that is free of target odor.
+(When a handler determines that their dog has finished searching an area and no target odor is present, they may say “clear” to communicate that decision to event officials.)

 Clever Hans – Clever Hans was a horse who became famous for doing math, and counting by tapping his hoof (1).
 Researchers eventually realized that Clever Hans was simply a master at reading the body language of the people posing the questions.
 Without their assistance, he couldn’t perform the feats that made him a star.
 But, even knowing this, researchers were unable to control their body language sufficiently to prevent the horse from reading them.
 Learn more at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3921203/.